deanbobo/amnh-ngs-workshop/README.md

 # AMNH NGS Workshop

+Welcome to the NGS workshop at the AMNH.

-I'm your host, Dean Bobo.  deanbobo@gmail.com or dbobo@amnh.org
+My info: Dean Bobo  deanbobo@gmail.com or dbobo@amnh.org

 Important links: